What is a disability?

 When and where should I submit my documentation?

-Submit your documentation to the Office of Disability and Access Services in the Academic Center, Room 139.
+Submit your documentation to Disability and Access Services in the Academic Center, Room 112.
 When you submit appropriate documentation, you are registered with the office and eligible for services based on your documentation.
 The office cannot, of course, provide accommodations retroactive to the submission of the documentation.

-If I submit information about my disability to the offices of admission, am I automatically registered with Office of Disability and Access Services?
+If I submit information about my disability to the offices of admission, am I automatically registered with Disability and Access Services?